Tafesse-Lab/LipidInteractomics_Website/MaintenanceInstructions.md

 There are a ton of things you can do within html divs, but I haven't dipped my toes in those yet - use these to finely adjust how elements of each page look.

 In order to make sure the author information is identical on all appropriate pages, I made an "include" folder with each study included thus far.
 This enables you to call the same study information on each probe/study page without worrying that they're somehow different.

+### Shiny app

+The Shiny app embedded in the iframe in the [Probe vs Probe Comparisons](LipidProbe/EnrichedHitsComparison.qmd) markdown is defined within "/ShinyApps/LipidInteractomics_ShinyApp".
+In order to add new studies to this, you will need to update the .csv file saved in Chunk #1 of "LipidProbe/EnrichedHitsComparison.qmd".
+Save the .csv, make sure it updates in the Shiny App directory, and re-deploy the Shiny App to [shinyapps.io](shinyapps.io).
+Gaelen will have to manage the permissions to make this possible for other users -- stay tuned for updates here.